 Jazz has had an impressive and lasting effect on all kinds of music over the past 100 years.
 From Rock to R&B, Hip-Hop and even Pop, they’ve all been influenced by the improvisation of jazz.
 It just hits different and that is part of the reason why Auckland’s Candlelight Jazz tribute concerts remain one of the series’ most popular to date.

-Unlike the traditional Candlelight concerts that feature classically-trained musicians wowing audiences with their skilled musical precision, Candlelight Jazz performances feature jazz bands.
-Very good jazz bands that sweep you up in the intimate atmosphere of the illuminated evening and recreate the feel of a low-lit jazz club, just with hundreds of candles instead of lights on dimmers.
+And unlike the traditional Candlelight concerts that feature classically-trained musicians wowing audiences with their skilled musical precision, Candlelight Jazz performances feature jazz bands.
+Very good jazz bands that sweep you up in the magic of the illuminated evening and recreate the feel of a low-lit jazz club, just with hundreds of candles instead of lights on dimmers.

 Table Of Contents